3dperceptionlab/HierADL/README.md

 # HierADL

-**HierADL** is a PyTorch implementation of the Hierarchical Adaptive Deep Learning (HierADL) framework.
+Pytorch implementation of the HierADL framework.

+## Hierarchical Annotations
+You may find the resulting fine-grained and coarse-grained labels in the `anno` directory for ETRI and TSU datasets.

 ## 🚀 Getting Started